unrealnerd/restfulprofiles/README.md

 * perforamnce factors- use caching
 * search/ query using simpler query input as string or regular expression
 * add patch endpoint
+* use LoggerMessage for performant loggiing instead of logger extension

 ### Assumptions
 * made use of new id(string- objectID) instead of simple integer column userId with  for mongodb integration